Student Life at CSM

-Students can access campus rules and regulations, including the student code of conduct, student honor code, alcohol policy, sexual misconduct policy, the unlawful discrimination policy and complaint procedure, public safety and parking policies, and the distribution of literature and free speech policy, by visiting the Policy and Governance website at http://inside.mines.edu/POGO-Policies-Governance.
+Students can access campus rules and regulations, including the student code of conduct, student honor code, alcohol policy, sexual misconduct policy, the unlawful discrimination policy and complaint procedure, public safety and parking policies, and the distribution of literature and free speech policy, by visiting the Policy Library website at https://www.mines.edu/policy-library/.
 We encourage all students to review the electronic document and expect that students know and understand the campus policies, rules and regulations as well as their rights as a student.
-Questions and comments regarding the above mentioned policies can be directed to the Dean of Student's Office located in the Student Center, Suite 218.
+Questions and comments regarding the above mentioned policies can be directed to the Dean of Student's Office located in the Campus Living Office, room 271.

 Two student publications are published at Mines by the Associated Students of CSM.
 Opportunities abound for students wishing to participate on the staffs.
 A Board of Student Publications acts in an advisory capacity to the publications staffs and makes recommendations on matters of policy.

 The Oredigger is the student newspaper, published weekly during the school year.
 It contains news, features, sports, letters and editorials of interest to students, faculty, and the Golden community.